robinsonlovatto-misc/gobarber-reactjs/README.md

 ### Setup:
   - Run the Node.js app for the back-end: [gobarber-nodejs](https://github.com/rlovatto/gobarber-nodejs)
-  - Run the command to install all dependencies
+  - Run the command to install all dependencies:
   ```
 yarn
 ```